Skip Navigation Skip to Footer

 In Dialogue with Horacio Rodríguez Larreta

-The Georgetown Global Cities Initiative and the Georgetown Americas Institute welcome Horacio Rodriguez Larreta, former two-term mayor of Buenos Aires, to Georgetown University for an engaging discussion on the future of cities.
+The Georgetown Global Cities Initiative and the Georgetown Americas Institute welcomed Horacio Rodriguez Larreta, former two-term mayor of Buenos Aires, to Georgetown University for an engaging discussion on the future of cities.
+Laretta served as Buenos Aires mayor from 2015 to 2023.
+Before becoming mayor he served as the former mayor's chief of staff from 2007 to 2015.
+He brought his vast knowledge of public administration to engage in dialogue with students, faculty, alumni, and other members of the community.

 Under his leadership, new policy initiatives included the formation of a dedicated "Social Integration Unit" to address land tenure, comprehensive transportation reform prioritizing public transit, revision of land use controls to boost housing supply, the unprecedented embrace of information technologies, and the articulation of the city's decarbonization strategy.